alanjameschapman/pet-image-classifier/README.md

 ## ML Business Case
 * In the previous bullet, you potentially visualized an ML task to answer a business requirement.
 You should frame the business case using the method we covered in the course

+Taken from handbook:
+- What are the business requirements?
+See above
+- Is there any business objective that can be answered with conventional data analysis?
+Yes,
+- Does the client need a dashboard or an API endpoint?
+A dashboard is needed to display the results of the image classifier.
+- What does the client consider as a successful project outcome?
+The client considers a successful project outcome as a dashboard that can accurately predict the species of the animal and common diseases based on the species.
+- Can you break down the project into Epics and User Stories?
+Yes, each step of the CRISP-DM workflow will be a different epic and be broken down into user stories and tasks:
+    - Epic 1: Business Understanding
+        - User Story 1: Understand the business requirements and objectives.
+        Acceptance Criteria: The business requirements and objectives should be clearly defined and understood.
+            - Task 1: Meet with the client to discuss the business requirements and objectives.
+            - Task 2: Document the business requirements and objectives.
+        - User Story 2: Define the success criteria for the project.
+        Acceptance Criteria: The success criteria should be clearly defined and agreed upon by the client.
+            - Task 1: Define the success criteria for the project.
+            - Task 2: Review and finalize the success criteria with the client.
+    - Epic 2: Data Understanding
+        - User Story 1: Collect the dataset of images of animals.
+        Acceptance Criteria: The dataset should contain images of various species of animals.
+            - Task 1: Download the dataset from Kaggle.
+            - Task 2: Explore the dataset to understand its structure and contents.
+Study for average and variability (LO 3.1)
+        - User Story 2: Preprocess the images to prepare them for training.
+        Acceptance Criteria: The images should be resized and normalized to a standard size.
+            - Task 1: Extract relevant features on which to train the model.
+            - Task 2: Resize and normalize the images to a standard size (LO 3.1).
+    - Epic 3: Data Preparation
+        - User Story 1: Split the images into training, validation, and test sets.
+        Acceptance Criteria: The images should be split into training, validation, and test sets.
+            - Task 1: Split the images into training, validation, and test sets.
+            - Task 2: Plot the numbers of images in each set (LO 3.1).
+        - User Story 2: Train a Convolutional Neural Network (CNN) on the dataset.
+        Acceptance Criteria: The CNN model will be trained and evaluated on the training dataset.
+            - Task 1: Train the CNN on the training set.
+            - Task 2: Evaluate the model's performance on the validation set.
+    - Epic 4: Modeling
+        - User Story 1: Train a Convolutional Neural Network (CNN) on the dataset.
+        Acceptance Criteria: The CNN model will be trained and evaluated on the training dataset.
+            - Task 1: Split the images into training, validation, and test sets and plot numbers for each (LO 3.1).
+            - Task 2: Train the CNN on the training set.
+    - Epic 5: Evaluation
+        - User Story 1: Evaluate the model's performance on the test set.
+        Acceptance Criteria: The model should have an accuracy of at least 95% on the test set.
+            - Task 1: Evaluate the model's accuracy on the test set.
+            - Task 2: Generate a confusion matrix and Scikit Learn report to visualize the model's performance on the training and test sets (LO 5.2).
+            - Task 3: Evaluate and indicate the learning curve (loss and accuracy) of the model (LO 5.2) for both training and validation sets.
+    - Epic 6: Deployment
+        - User Story 1: Create a dashboard to display the results of the image classifier.
+        Acceptance Criteria: The dashboard should display the results of the image classifier.
+            - Task 1: Design the layout of the dashboard, listing the pages and content and how they relate to the business requirements (LO 6.1).
+            - Task 2: Implement the image classifier in the dashboard.
+Include image montage (LO 3.1)
+        - User Story 1: Deploy the model to the dashboard.
+        Acceptance Criteria: The model should be deployed to the dashboard.
+            - Task 1: Deploy the model to Heroku.
+            - Task 2: Test the model's performance on the dashboard.

+- Ethical or Privacy concerns?
+No, the dataset has been taken from Kaggle and is publicly available.
+The dataset does not contain any personal
+- Does the data suggest a particular model?
+Yes, a Convolutional Neural Network (CNN) is suggested to classify the images of animals based on their species.
+- What are the model's inputs and intended outputs?
+The model's inputs are images of animals and the intended outputs are the species of the animals, along with common diseases based on the species.
+- What are the criteria for the performance goal of the predictions?
+The model should have an accuracy of at least 95% in predicting the species of the animals.
+- How will the client benefit?
+The client will benefit by having a dashboard that can accurately predict the species of the animal and common diseases based on the species.

 ## Dashboard Design
 * List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other item that your dashboard library supports.